sigmedia/sigmedia.github.io/_members/team/ciaran-donegan.md

     email: cidonega@tcd.ie
 ---

-Ciarán Donegan is a research assistant in the Sigmedia group where he is working on an Enterprise Ireland funded project.
+Ciarán Donegan was a research assistant in the Sigmedia group where he is working on an Enterprise Ireland funded project.
 The project aims to create a semi-automated solution to the live broadcasting of soccer matches through deep learning and image/video processing.
 He completed his Bachelor's (BAI) and